mehanic/CKA_controllers/monitoring-secrets-operator/README.md

 resources:
   - bases/core.mycompany.com_secrets.yaml  # Your CRD file

-patches:
+# patches:(not finish)

-  # Uncomment if you're enabling webhooks
+Uncomment if you're enabling webhooks
   - path: webhook_patch.yaml

 configurations:
   - kustomizeconfig.yaml
-4️⃣ Apply the Configuration
+Apply the Configuration
 Once you've configured everything, apply it:

-sh
-Copy
-Edit
 kubectl apply -k .
 Then verify:

-sh
-Copy
-Edit
-kubectl get crds secrets.core.mycompany.com -o yaml
-✅ Summary
-Your kustomizeconfig.yaml ensures Kustomize automatically substitutes the correct service name and namespace in your CRD webhook configuration.
-Your CRD must reference a webhook service.
-Your kustomization.yaml must include kustomizeconfig.yaml for it to take effect.

-# In Kubebuilder, you should apply monitor.yaml after deploying the CRDs and before running the controller.
+## In Kubebuilder, you should apply monitor.yaml after deploying the CRDs and before running the controller.
 Here’s the correct sequence:

 1️⃣ Setup Your Controller and CRDs
 Before applying the ServiceMonitor (monitor.yaml), you need to ensure that: